Diagonal, Orthogonal, and General Sheaf Maps

 Orthogonal Maps

-What it represents: rotations and reflections — a rigid transformation of feature space.
+What it represents: rotations and reflections — a rigid change of frame.

 General Linear Maps